 Read More: Top Glamping Sites In Hong Kong

 The Best Camping Sites In Hong Kong

 Although fairly secluded, Tap Mun is one of the most popular camping sites in Hong Kong.
-The remote grass island is located off the northern peninsula of Sai Kung and the campsite is perched atop a hill, offering panoramic vistas of the surrounding area.
+The remote grass island is located off the northern peninsula of Sai Kung and the campsite is perched atop a lush hill, offering panoramic vistas of the surrounding area.
 The camping site itself is not actually an official government campsite so don’t expect much in terms of facilities; make sure to bring food, drinks and camping gear with you for the night.

-Location: Tap Mun Island, Northern Sai Kung Peninsula, Hong Kong
+Campsite location: Tap Mun Island, Northern Sai Kung Peninsula, Hong Kong

 Facilities: It’s an unofficial camping site so no facilities here!

 How to get to Tap Mun Island: To get to Sai Kung, take the MTR to Choi Hung and head for Exit C, then take the 1A green minibus to Sai Kung town (about 40 minutes).
 Alternatively, you can take the red minibus from Dundas Street in Mong Kok, which will take you to Sai Kung town directly.
 Once there, take the 94 bus from Sai Kung Town to Wong Shek Pier, and catch the ferry to the island (around 30 minutes).

 Tung Ping Chau – Hong Kong camping site with plenty to see around the area

 Tung Ping Chau is home to a number of magnificent landforms including Kang Lau Shek (Barbican Stone), a tall stack overlooking the sea, and Lung Kok Shui (Dragon Enters Water), a siltstone bed that resembles the spine of a dragon.
 The camping site is adjacent to a wave-cut platform on the sea and fully equipped with toilets, barbecue pits and eating areas for you to use during your stay.